EventStore/documentation/docs/server/5.0.8/http-api/stream-metadata.md

 You should not access metadata by constructing this URL yourself, as the right to change the resource address is reserved.
 Instead, you should follow the link from the stream itself, which enables your client to tolerate future changes to the addressing structure.

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/read-metadata.sh#curl
 :::
-::: el-tab label="Response"
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/read-metadata.sh#response
 :::
 ::::